ibm-cloud-docs/vmwaresolutions/archiref/vcshcx/vcshcx-monitoring.md

 14. Go to `https://<configured_WAN_OPT_IP>`.
 15. Log in with the `admin` default user and the `admin` password.

-You can now use the WAN Opt web UI to monitor throughput rates, compression ratios, and set bandwidth restrictions.
+You can now use the WAN Opt web UI to monitor throughput rates, compression ratios, and to set bandwidth restrictions.

 ### Migration bandwidth throttling
 {: #vcshcx-monitoring-mig-bandwidth}